 Spanish Coffee Cocktail with Brandy

-For a totally different experience with a coffee cocktail, this Spanish Coffee Cocktail with Brandy is a must try; absolutely swoonworthy with the flavors of orange and brandy.
+For a totally different experience with a coffee cocktail, this Spanish Coffee Cocktail with Brandy is a must try; absolutely swoon-worthy with the flavors of orange and brandy.

-Spanish Coffee with Brandy topped with whipped cream and orange zest.Although winter officially starts in December, in Colorado I think of real winter as January and February when the biting cold really calls for a warming cocktail like this Spanish Coffee Cocktail with Brandy.
+Winter officially starts in December, although in Colorado we’ve already had snow and the biting cold that says Winter is here, and it calls for a warming cocktail like this Spanish Coffee Cocktail with Brandy.

-So there are certainly days when the thought of making a cold cocktail doesn’t work and yesterday was one of those days.
+So the gist of this tale is that there are certainly days when the thought of making a cold cocktail doesn’t work and yesterday was one of those days.
+My tootsies were freezing and my hunt for something warm landed on warm coffee drinks.

-We’re all familiar with Irish Coffee but I’m betting a visit to Spain will leave you warmed to your toes even more; I have to tell you this Spanish Coffee with Brandy, Whipped Cream, and orange zest really did the trick.
+We’re all familiar with Irish Coffee but I’m betting a visit to Spain will leave you warmed to your toes even more.
+I have to tell you this Spanish Coffee with Brandy, Whipped Cream, and orange zest really did the trick.
+If given a choice between this and the Irish…I’m going to Spain!

-It was simpler and a combination of coffee and brandy, called a Carajillo.
+I first had a Spanish Coffee cocktail not long ago when I met some friends for Happy Hour.
+It was simple, a combination of coffee and brandy, called a Carajillo.
 I was in the mood for warm then too but I forgot to beg the bartender for his recipe so I was on my own.

 OH MY…there are a million recipes so I’ve taken the general idea and done my own thing.

-I actually used a bottle of Cognac (how on earth could I be out of brandy?) and while it’s not important to use the cream of the brandy crop like I did, it was not a bad thing.
+One important thing?
+No Kahlua like many recipes suggested.
+I wanted this to be like what I had tasted at the restaurant, combining coffee and brandy were important.
+I actually used a bottle of Cognac (how on earth could I be out of simple brandy?), and while it’s not important to use the cream of the brandy crop like I did, it was not a bad thing.

-The rim is rubbed with an orange slice to help coat it with raw brown sugar and that zest on the top is so fragrant that it is part of the experience with every sip.
+I think the whole key to this Spanish Coffee Cocktail is the orange.
+Not a drop of orange is in the drink in the form of juice or liqueur but it is nonetheless very present.
+The rim is rubbed with an orange slice to help coat it with turbinado sugar and that zest on the top is so fragrant that it is part of the experience with every sip.

+If you don’t have raw sugar, you can substitute plain brown sugar but try to find the raw product.
 I use it every day in my morning coffee and that bit of molasses adds a richness I love.
-No longer a difficult to find exotic ingredient either, you can find it in the sugar aisle of most grocery stores.
+No longer a difficult to find exotic ingredient either, you can find it in the aisle of most grocery stores next to their stores of granulated sugars.

 Barb

-For a totally different experience with a coffee cocktail, this Spanish Coffee with Brandy is a must try; absolutely swoon worthy with the flavors of orange and brandy.
+For a totally different experience with a coffee cocktail, this Spanish Coffee Cocktail with Brandy is a must try; absolutely swoon worthy with the flavors of orange and brandy.

 Prep Time 10 minutes